-Gratuity on Death Payment On the death of an employee or a volunteer, whether before or after his/her retirement but before he/she has received a gratuity under the paragraphs above, the Commission may, irrespective of the length of continuous service, pay dependants or any of them a gratuity on the basis set out above at the rate payable to the employee at the time of retirement or prior to death.
-These rules shall not preclude the exercising of discretion in particular cases, depending upon special circumstances as recommended by Fire Region Commanders.
-Gratuity - E Payments Ex Gratia The Chief Executive may exercise discretion in respect of ex gratia payments to employees who leave the New Zealand Fire Service as either a consequence of redundancy, voluntary severance or voluntary resignation.
+Gratuity - Ex Gratia The Chief Executive may exercise discretion in respect of ex gratia payments to employees who leave the New Zealand Fire Service as either a consequence of redundancy, voluntary severance or voluntary resignation.
 In any event, the employee seeking an ex gratia payment must have at least ten years continuous service as is prescribed in respect of a gratuity payment.
 An ex gratia payment awarded under this policy will not in any circumstances be greater than the employee could expect to receive by way of a gratuity.

-Accountabi lities Fire Region Managers, Chief Fire Officers and Managers are responsible for operation of this policy.
+Fire Region Managers, Chief Fire Officers and Managers are responsible for operation of this policy.

 Human Resource Consultants are responsible for providing administrative support in respect of the application of this policy.

 Senior Advisor Employee Relations is responsible for providing advice on this policy, as well as the maintenance and updating of this policy.

-Assistance For further assistance or advice please contact: Senior Advisor Employee Relations
+Senior Advisor Employee Relations